bonkedbythonk/anicat/README.md

 Open the **Terminal** app (press `Cmd+Space`, type `terminal`, and press Enter).

+Make sure you're in your home directory (just open Terminal, and you'll be there by default).

 Then copy and paste **all of this** into Terminal and press Enter:

 ```bash